Calcium

 Jakub Skiba

-When most people think of calcium, bones and teeth immediately come to mind - and rightly so.
-About 99% of the calcium in your body is stored in your bones and teeth, providing strength and structure.
-But calcium is much more than a bone-builder.
-It’s a vital mineral involved in muscle function, nerve signaling, blood clotting, and heart health.
+When most people think of calcium, bones and teeth immediately come to mind — and for good reason.
+About 99% of the calcium in your body is found in your bones and teeth, helping maintain their strength and structure throughout life.
+However, calcium’s benefits reach far beyond a bright smile and sturdy bones.
+This essential mineral plays a part in several everyday processes that help your body function smoothly — from muscle movement and nerve communication to the release of certain enzymes and hormones.

-In this comprehensive guide, you’ll learn what calcium is, why it’s important for your body, how much you need, the best dietary calcium sources, signs of calcium deficiency, and when calcium supplements might be necessary.
+In this guide, you’ll discover what calcium is, why it’s important for your body, how much you may need, and the best dietary sources to include in your daily routine.

 Age Group